 - Achievement & Accomplishment – Behavior is dictated by external or internal goals

 CBD is often a small part of the average consumer’s day.
 They have jobs, workout routines, hobbies, and social lives.
-It can be difficult to resonate with CBD consumers when you only know their demographics or usage behaviors.
-By understanding who they are outside of CBD, you can begin to deeply relate to CBD consumers.
+By understanding who they are outside of CBD, you begin to add another layer of deeply relating to your CBD consumers.

-People are interested in, well, a lot of different things.
-From sports and fitness, to music and arts, it is easy to get overwhelmed with how consumers spend their time.
-It’s important to break them out and by categorizing the social media interests from our CBD consumers, this is what we get:
+From sports, fitness, music, and arts, it is easy to get overwhelmed with how consumers spend their time.
+It’s important to break them out and categorize them.
+We took to social media listening to gauge the interests of CBD consumers and this is what we got:

-There are certain categories that rank much higher than the others across various personas.
-What is most important, however, is understanding the relationships these consumers have with specific people, brands, and organizations on the internet.
-By understanding brand preference (ie: Target vs. Walmart) across the social landscape, you can drive partnership and content strategies that resonate with real consumers.
+There are certain categories here that rank much higher depending on various user personas.
+What is most important, however, is understanding the relationships that these consumers have with specific people, brands, and organizations on the internet.
+By understanding brand preference (i.e., Target vs. Walmart) across the social landscape, you can drive partnership and content strategies that resonate.

-The content that people put out on social media can be a gold mine for brands and consumer insights enthusiasts.
-Social media gives you the opportunity to understand who and what people are talking about in the context of CBD, and by developing robust lookalike audiences, the population of people reached is immensely magnified.
+The content that people put out on social media can be a gold mine for brands and consumer insight enthusiasts.
+Social media gives you the opportunity to understand who and what the conversation is about within the world of CBD.

-Social-driven insights like this can drive product and consumer-focused decisions as well as influence marketing and sales messaging.
+Social-driven insights on conversations can drive product and consumer-focused decisions as well as influence some of your biggest business decisions.